benmarwick/computing-sota-az-boundaries/README.md

   [tutorial](https://www.youtube.com/watch?v=UixA1Fc4D1c) on how to do this).
 CalTopo’s elevation data is up to 1 meter resolution in many areas, which is based on LIDAR scans from the USGS’s 3DEP program.
-  This is currently the highest resolution freely available tool for on-the-fly computation of activation zone areas.
+  This is a high resolution freely available tool for on-the-fly computation of activation zone areas.
+However, it can be a bit fiddly to use when using on a small screen on a summit.

 The goal of these project is generate activation zone polygons as GeoJSON files that can be integrated into the sotl.as map.
 This is inspired by the work done for HB/HB0 and OE, where operators can view the activation zone polygon directly in the sotl.as map Currently this project only does summits in the W7W-KG area.
-Here I use the R programming language to access the API for [Amazon Web Services (AWS) Terrain Tiles](https://registry.opendata.aws/terrain-tiles/) to download a small raster file of elevation data for each summit, and compute the activation zone polygon and save it to a GeoJSON file.
-Higher resolution rasters are available at <https://lidarportal.dnr.wa.gov/>, but currently there is no API for these.
+Here I use the R programming language to access the Washington State’s Department of Natural Resources public LIDAR portal: <https://lidarportal.dnr.wa.gov/>
+For each SOTA summit I download a small raster file of elevation data for each summit, and compute the activation zone polygon and save it to a GeoJSON file.
+Specifically, we use the Digital Terrain Models (DTMs) from these four datasets: East Cascades South 2020, East Cascades North 2020, King County East 2021, King County East 2021.
+Spatial resolution of these datasets is about 0.2 m.

-### Acquire the data
+### Prepare the summit locations and bounding boxes

 Let’s load the libraries we’ll need